-A programme of parent workshops are organised to give families an opportunity to find out how things are taught at school and develop skills to support children's learning at home, e.g. Makaton signing, developing writing skills and promoting gross motor skills.
+A programme of parent workshops are organised to give families an opportunity to find out how things are taught at school and develop skills to support children's learning at home, e.g. Makaton signing, developing reading and writing skills, and emotional regulation

 Reports are written by class teachers in conjunction with class teams in June, and are then sent home along with the evaluated Personalised Plan targets for the term.
-An open evening is held in July, giving parents/carers an opportunity to look at activities their children have participated in, see displays of work and meet with key professionals and stakeholders.
-They will meet their child's new class teacher and class staff team for September.
+Parents are invited to a short initial meeting with their child's new class teacher once they have received their report.